-Since its establishment in 2002, after the state passed legislation combining two separate high-risk insurance pools, known as the Florida Windstorm Underwriting Association and the Florida Residential Property & Casualty Joint Underwriting Association, Citizens Property Insurance Corporation (CPIC) has experienced exponential growth.
+Since its establishment in 2002, after the state passed legislation combining two separate high-risk insurance pools-the Florida Windstorm Underwriting Association and the Florida Residential Property & Casualty Joint Underwriting Association-Citizens Property Insurance Corp.
+(Florida Citizens) has experienced exponential growth.
 As a result, Florida Citizens has evolved from a market of last resort, becoming the state's largest property insurer in 2006.

 Citizens is a state-regulated association and historically has provided property insurance where it is not available from the regular market.
-It has tax-exempt status and provides insurance to homeowners, commercial residential properties and a limited number of commercial businesses in coastal high-risk areas and others who are unable to obtain coverage in the private insurance market.
+It has tax-exempt status and provides coverage to homeowners, commercial residential properties and a limited number of commercial businesses in coastal high-risk areas and others who are unable to obtain insurance in the private insurance market.

-According to PIPSO data, of the 2.5 million total policies (habitational and commercial) insured by the FAIR Plans across the U.S. in 2013, 1.5 million or 57 percent were in Florida Citizens.
-This compares with the 658,085 policies or 44 percent insured by Florida Citizens in 2002.
+According to PIPSO data, of the 2.0 million total policies (habitational and commercial) insured by the FAIR Plans across the United States in 2014, 981,799, or 48 percent, were in Florida Citizens.
+This compares with the 658,085 policies, or 44 percent.